 While we wholeheartedly believe that the Tumaz 3-in-1 is the best we tested, we acknowledge that the rigid surfaces and extreme textures might be too aggressive for some users.
 Even the softest component of this set, the lacrosse-style ball, offers less give than others we tested.
 This set of massage tools will be most loved by users looking for something to loosen and massage their entire bodies.
 With this durable team of tools, you'll be able to roll out the areas that hold the most tension.
-Overall, this set impressed us by being highly versatile, ergonomically sound, and durable.
+Overall, this set impressed us with its versatility, ergonomics, and durability.

 Best Bang for the Buck

 The MobiPoint is smaller than average and covered in spikes, which makes it less versatile than other, more traditionally shaped balls.
-Since it is on the affordable side of things, we think that this massage ball makes a great addition to your collection of other self-massage tools, but may not be enough to be your one-and-only.
+This massage ball makes a great addition to your collection of other self-massage tools, but may not be enough to be your one-and-only.
 Since it is purely made of plastic, it is harder than those made of silica and other materials that offer a bit more give.
 If you are looking to buy a versatile massage ball that you can use on large and small muscle groups alike, we recommend opting for a different ball.
-However, if you want an affordable, strong little ball that is going to loosen your smaller muscles groups in just the right way, the MobiPoint is a great choice for you.
+However, if you want an affordable, strong little ball that will loosen your smaller muscle groups in just the right way, the MobiPoint is a great choice.